usamaeltmsah/usamaeltmsah/README.md

 ## I'm a Developer, Maker, and Guitarian!

-- 🔭 I’m currently working as freelancer iOS Developer.
+- 🔭 I’m currently working as fulltime iOS Developer.
+- 👨‍💻 In addition to my current job, I work as a freelancer
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Take new courses and build more projects, and work in an international inc.
 - ⚡ Fun fact: I love to code and play guitar.
+- 📚 I’m currently read the `Clean Coder` book.
 <!-- - 📚 I’m currently read the Atomic Habits book. -->